pupilfirst/pupilfirst/README.md

 Background jobs are written as Rails ActiveJob-s, and deferred using Delayed::Job in the production environment.

-To run any jobs in the development environment, simply run:
+By default, the development and test environment run jobs in-line.
+If you've manually configured the application to defer them instead, you can execute the jobs with:

     $ rake jobs:workoff

 ## Deployment

-[Codeship](https://codeship.com) takes care of deploying after running tests.
-Simply push to master branch, and the rest is taken care of.
+[Codeship](https://codeship.com) runs specs once commit are pushed to Github.
+When push is to the `master` branch, and if specs pass, Codeship marks the commit as successful on Github.
+This prompts Heroku to pick up the commit and deploy a new instance - so the entire process is automated.

-There are two buildpacks:
+We use two buildpacks at Heroku:

   1. Heroku's default ruby buildpack: https://github.com/heroku/heroku-buildpack-ruby
-  2. Custom rake tasks (for migrations): https://github.com/gunpowderlabs/buildpack-ruby-rake-deploy-tasks
+  2. Custom rake tasks (to run DB migrations): https://github.com/gunpowderlabs/buildpack-ruby-rake-deploy-tasks

 ### Manual deployment.